unhingedporter/DataStructureMustKnow/javascript/ds/array.md

     ar[] = [1,1,1,1,1,222,33,55]

     - First reverse element 0 to d-1
-    - reverse d to n
+    - Reverse d to n
     - Reverse whole array to get rotate element

 * Rearrange an array in maximum minimum form
     - Given a sorted array of positive integers, rearrange the array alternately i.e first element should be maximum value, second minimum value, third second max, fourth second min and so on.